nelsonfleig/react-ts-webpack/README.md

 # React Typescript + Webpack Starter

-React Typescript and Webpack starter based in case you ever need it.
+React Typescript and Webpack starter in case you ever need it.
 Was asked about this in a job interview once, so here you go.